Searching for details:

 Obzor satellites could also carry KOSPAS-SARSAT search and rescue signal hardware, which was previously expected to fly on the ill-fated Sterkh spacecraft.

 All bids for the Roskosmos tender to develop the satellite had to be submitted to the agency on November 27, 2012, with a winner to be announced on December 4.
 Three companies participated in the tender: TsSKB Progress, which asked for 5,088 billion rubles, NPO Dauriya offering to build the spacecraft for 3,568 billion and GKNPTs Khrunichev, which asked for 4,665 billion.
 Roskosmos awarded the contract to GKNPTs Khrunichev.
+However, during the following management reshuffle, the company withdrawn the project, prefering to focus exclusively on launch vehicles.

 Next chapter: Obzor-R